SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Teachings.md

 Effective teaching, in my view, relies on thorough pre-class preparation, open in-class environment, and active post-class interaction.
 Moreover, it's equally crucial to recognize the diversity of student backgrounds and encourage flexible engagement.
-I am well-prepared to teach both undergraduate and graduate courses in transportation, GIS, and urban planning.
+I am well-prepared to teach both undergraduate and graduate courses in transportation, GIS, and urban informatics.
 I’m also eager to develop new courses that combine my research with foundational transportation and GIS theories.

 **Student Mentoring:** Since graduate school, I have assisted my advisors in mentoring undergraduate, graduate, and high